KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 ```
 ## ReturnNextPreviewPage

+This script performs a search using the Search-UnifiedAuditLog cmdlet and the ReturnNextPreviewPage parameter.
+The search is performed using the specified start and end times.
+The results of the search are then output to the console.

 ```powershell
 # Set the start and end time for the audit log search
 $startTime = "01/01/2022 00:00:00"